-Our strategy is to lead the market by attracting and hiring caregivers with a candidate-focused and technology-driven recruiting experience.
-We have customized our nationwide recruiting model to localized workforces, and we seek to attract the best clinicians with our powerful mission, unique opportunities to provide one-on-one care in the home with flexible schedules, as well as 24/7 clinical support and electronic charting.
-We leverage extensive recruiting and employee data to identify, attract, and engage a skilled and diverse talent pool, as well as to assist us to manage, develop and retain our valuable workforce.
+Our strategy is to lead the market by attracting and hiring caregivers with a candidate-focused and tech-driven recruiting experience.
+Our nationwide recruiting model is customized to localized workforces and seeks to attract the best clinicians with a powerful story, unique opportunities to provide one-on-one care in the home with flexible schedules, and 24/7 clinical support and electronic charting.
+We leverage deep recruiting and employee data to identify, attract, and engage a skilled and diverse talent pool; and to help inform how we manage, develop, and retain our valuable workforce.